Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Introduction

 Eventually, \cref{thm:IntroEquivalenzeStruttura}, \cref{thm:IntroExistence} and \cref{thm:IntroDimension2} follow by variational arguments exploiting \cref{thm:IntroConvergenzaBusemann} and the approach by direct method developed in \cite{AFP21, AntonelliNardulliPozzetta}.

 \textbf{Organization.} In \cref{sec:Preliminari} we recall definitions and basic results on $\CBB(0)$ spaces, $\RCD$ spaces, and sets of finite perimeter.
 We also derive a series of technical lemmas on the asymptotic geometry of $\CBB(0)$ spaces, see \cref{sec:AsympGeometry}.
 In \cref{sec:Structure} we introduce Busemann functions, we prove \cref{thm:IntroConvergenzaBusemann} and we derive the equivalence of items (i)-(v) in \cref{thm:IntroEquivalenzeStruttura}.
-In \cref{sec:Dimension2} we prove the volume noncollapsedness of balls in $2$-dimensional $\CBB(0)$ spaces arguing by direct method.
-In \cref{sec:IsoperimetricProblem} we consider the isoperimetric problem on $\CBB(0)$ metric spaces, completing the proof of the results stated in the Introduction.\\ For the convenience of the reader, appendices collect proofs of some results that may be well-known to experts in the field. \cref{AppendixA} characterizes the isoperimetric sets for large volumes in $\RCD$ cylinders over compact spaces, \cref{AppendixB} contains the characterization of rays in product spaces and cylinders, while in \cref{AppendixC} we provide a proof of the fact that the distance from a line is a concave function on $2$-dimensional $\CBB(0)$ spaces.
+In \cref{sec:Dimension2} we prove the volume non-collapsedness of balls in $2$-dimensional $\CBB(0)$ spaces arguing by direct method.
+In \cref{sec:IsoperimetricProblem} we consider the isoperimetric problem on $\CBB(0)$ metric spaces, completing the proof of the results stated in the Introduction.\\ For the convenience of the reader, appendices collect statements and proofs of some results that may be well-known to experts in the field. \cref{AppendixA} characterizes the isoperimetric sets for large volumes in $\RCD$ cylinders over compact spaces, \cref{AppendixB} contains the characterization of rays in product spaces and cylinders, while in \cref{AppendixC} we provide a proof of the fact that the distance from a line is a concave function on $2$-dimensional $\CBB(0)$ spaces.

-\textbf{Acknowledgements.} The second author is partially supported by the INdAM - GNAMPA Project 2022 CUP\_E55F22000270001 ``Isoperimetric problems: variational and geometric aspects''.
+\textbf{Acknowledgements.} The first author acknowledges the financial support of the Courant Institute, and the AMS-Simons Travel grant.
+The second author is partially supported by the INdAM - GNAMPA Project 2022 CUP\_E55F22000270001 ``Isoperimetric problems: variational and geometric aspects''.
 The authors thank Christian Ketterer for useful discussions on the results in \cite{KettererKitabeppuLakzian, Ketterer21}.
-They also thank Elia Bruè, Mattia Fogagnolo, Andrea Mondino and Daniele Semola for many fruitful discussions on the topic of this work during various stages of the writing of this paper.
+They also thank Elia Bruè, Mattia Fogagnolo, Federico Glaudo, Andrea Mondino, Daniele Semola, Christina Sormani, and Guofang Wei for many fruitful discussions on the topic of this work during various stages of the writing of this paper.
 The authors would also like to thank Alexander Lytchak for several comments that improved the exposition and the results of this note.
+The authors wish to thank the anonymous referee for several comments that improved the readability of the paper.